tlsnotary/docs-mdbook/src/faq.md

 With the upcoming protocol upgrade planned for 2025, we expect the `Prover's` **upload** data overhead to be:

 ~25MB (a fixed cost per one TLSNotary session) + ~10 MB per every 1KB of outgoing data + ~40KB per every 1 KB of incoming data.

 In a concrete scenario of sending a 1KB HTTP request followed by a 100KB response, the `Prover's` overhead will be:

 25 + 10 + 4 = ~39 MB of **upload** data.

+### Does TLSNotary use a proxy? { #faq8 }

+A proxy is required only for the browser extension because browsers do not allow extensions to open TCP connections.
+Instead, our extension opens a websocket connection to a proxy (local or remote) which opens a TCP connection with the server.
+Our custom TLS client is then attached to this connection and the proxy only sees encrypted data.